src-d/okrs/README.md

 - [ ] Run that workshop at least once at a meetup / conference
 - [ ] Create two demos showing the power of our stack solving a “real problem”
 - [ ] Get at least 6 more collaborators (talk/blog/...) with engineering
-- [ ] Improve the formal process of our internal speaker program in collaboration with Esther and get buyin from Engineering
+- [ ] Improve the formal process of our internal speaker program in collaboration with Esther and get buy-in from Engineering

 ### Create an "MLonCode friends" program